Our Mission

 The forgotten dogs of Eastern Europe

-The World Health Organization (WHO) estimates that there are more than 200 million stray dogs worldwide with 50 million of those street dogs estimated in Central and Eastern Europe.
+The World Health Organization estimates over 200 million stray dogs worldwide, with 50 million in Central and Eastern Europe alone.

 Animal Welfare

-In many countries with street dog populations, the Governments grant extermination licences to vigilante hunters to cull the dogs, who are paid per dog killed, with the method of culling left to the choice of the individual – our partners have found dogs tortured, poisoned, deliberately starved, hung, shot, axed, stabbed, beaten, raped, set on fire, purposely run over, dragged behind cars, bludgeoned to death, mouths and limbs tied up, mutilated and left to die a slow, agonising death.
+In many countries with street dog populations, governments issue extermination licences to vigilante hunters to cull the dogs, paid per dog killed, with the method of culling left to the choice of the individual.
+Our partners have found dogs poisoned, starved, hung, shot, axed, stabbed, beaten, burned, mutilated, or left to die slow, agonising deaths.

 Our Current Campaigns